As a bona fide, card-carrying word nerd, I’m always going to advocate good copy as the essential aspect of your business branding

 Of which, luscious copy is a necessity.

-So, design is the husband in my story.
-He’s spent a significant amount of time and money looking red-hot sexy for his upcoming nuptials.
-That’s going to be super helpful in the long term, but he’d better not forget to spend some quality time with his future bride ensuring they’re the right fit before he goes waltzing down the aisle in front of a couple of thousand of his nearest and dearest.
+So, design is the other wife (or husband, or other) in my story.
+They’ve spent a significant amount of time and money looking red-hot sexy for their upcoming nuptials.
+That’s going to be super helpful in the long term, but they’d better not forget to spend some quality time with their future bride ensuring they’re the right fit before they goes waltzing down the aisle in front of a couple of thousand of their nearest and dearest.

 Because, as much as your potential reader will be wooed by graphics and design, they’re usually on the hunt for a message